 You must furnish satisfactory proof to Humana that the above conditions continuously exist on and after the date the limiting age is reached.
 Humana may not request such proof more often than annually after two years from the date the first proof was furnished.
 If satisfactory proof is not submitted to Humana, the child's coverage will not continue beyond the last date of eligibility.

-Diabetes equipment means blood glucose monitors, including monitors designed to be used by blind individuals, insulin infusion pumps and associated accessories, insulin infusion devices and podiatric appliances for the prevention of complications associated with diabetes.
+Diabetes equipment means blood glucose monitors, including monitors designed to be used by blind individuals, insulin pumps and associated accessories, insulin infusion devices and podiatric appliances for the prevention of complications associated with diabetes.

 Diabetes self-management training means the training provided to a covered person after the initial diagnosis of diabetes for care and management of the condition including nutritional counseling and use of diabetes equipment and supplies.
 It also includes training when changes are required to the self-management regime and when new techniques and treatments are developed.

-Diabetes supplies means test strips for blood glucose monitors, visual reading and urine test strips, lancets and lancet devices, insulin and insulin analogs, injection aids, syringes, prescriptive and non-prescriptive oral agents for controlling blood sugar levels, glucagon emergency kits and alcohol swabs.
+Diabetes supplies means test strips for blood glucose monitors, visual reading and urine test strips, lancets and lancet devices, insulin and insulin analogs, injection aids, syringes, prescriptive agents for controlling blood sugar levels, prescriptive non-insulin agents for controlling blood sugar levels, glucagon emergency kits and alcohol swabs.

 Distant site means the location of a qualified practitioner at the time a telehealth or telemedicine service is provided

-Durable medical equipment (DME) means equipment that is medically necessary and able to withstand repeated use.
-It must also be primarily and customarily used to serve a medical purpose and not be generally useful to a person except for the treatment of a bodily injury or sickness.
+Drug list means a list of prescription drugs, medicines, medications and supplies specified by Humana.
+The drug list identifies categories of drugs, medicines or medications and supplies by applicable levels, if any, and indicates applicable dispensing limits and/or any prior authorization or step therapy requirements.
+There is also a Women's Healthcare Drug List.
+Visit Humana’s Website at www.humana.com or call Humana at the toll-free customer service telephone number listed on your Humana ID card to obtain the drug lists.
+The drug lists are subject to change without notice.

+Durable medical equipment means equipment that meets all of the following criteria:

+It is prescribed by a qualified practitioner;

+It can withstand repeated use;

+It is primarily and customarily used for a medical purpose, rather than being primarily for comfort or convenience;

+It is generally not useful to you in the absence of sickness or bodily injury;

+It is appropriate for home use or use at other locations as necessary for daily living;

+It is related to and meets the basic functional needs of your physical disorder;

+It is not typically furnished by a hospital or skilled nursing facility; and

+It is provided in the most cost effective manner required by your condition, including, at this Plan’s discretion, rental or purchase.

 E